Original Collages

 hand-cut 5 x 5"

-A family gathers around a picture-perfect table (in what I assume is Italy), all eyes on the monstrous anglerfish being served.
-Behind them, an actual monster octopus slowly approaches over the hills.
-They don’t notice.
-Bet they will soon.
+A family gathers around a picture-perfect table, all eyes on the monstrous anglerfish being served.
+Behind them, an actual monster-sized octopus slowly approaches over the hills.
+They don’t notice yet... they will very soon.

 Inner Space (2023)